- RESOURCES

 • unsure of finding your pelvic floor muscles

-• worried about the process of birthing / postpartum recovery
+• worried about healing and recovery

 What to expect: